drufball/sw-content-indexing/EXPLAINER.md

 __Pros:__
 - `getcontent` is an explicit event rather than a special case of the `fetch` event
+- Code simplicity: developer only has to maintain one method and does not have to explicitly track resources.

 __Cons:__
 - Doesn’t work with foreign fetch
 - Requires browsers to poll multiple service workers

 ### Navigator method
-Another approach is to go with a strictly JavaScript approach:
+Another approach is to explicitly register/unregister cached content with the browser:

 ```javascript
 navigator.pageIndexing.add({